wenstudiocn/nnet/README.md

 # nnet

-简单封装的网络层库，能够任意切换 tcp ws 等通信协议，能够自由使用数据封装格式
-专为这个项目制作
+nnet is a simple network library, it abstracts tcp & websocket for now.

 ## Example

-see lobby
+see examples

-## Todo
+## Todos

-- 能够简单的支持内存池
+- support mempool to reduce memory usage
-- 能够通过支持中间件方式支持加密和压缩
+- support middleware architechure
-- Hub 配置方式更灵活
+- Hub scalable configuration